ellefeg/RNASeq/README.md

 * **False discovery control:** [Korthauer et al. 2019](https://www.ncbi.nlm.nih.gov/pubmed/?term=A+practical+guide+to+methods+controlling+false+discoveries+in+computational+biology)

+* [Tian et al. 2019](https://www.nature.com/articles/s41592-019-0425-8) - Benchmarking single cell RNA-sequencing analysis pipelines using mixture control experiments - *"Here, we generated a realistic benchmark experiment that included single cells and admixtures of cells or RNA to create ‘pseudo cells’ from up to five distinct cancer cell lines.
+In total, 14 datasets were generated using both droplet and plate-based scRNA-seq protocols.
+We compared 3,913 combinations of data analysis methods for tasks ranging from normalization and imputation to clustering, trajectory analysis and data integration.
+Evaluation revealed pipelines suited to different types of data for different tasks."*

 * A [Medium post](https://medium.com/@HeleneOMICtools/your-top-3-single-cell-rna-sequencing-analysis-tools-221b65fbc57e) ranking various scRNASeq analysis tools.

 * A Twitter quest for benchmarking papers: